gselander/pq-suites/draft-spm-lake-pqsuites.md

 Readers are expected to be familiar with EDHOC {{RFC9528}}.

+# EDHOC with Quantum-Resistant Algorithms

+Method 0 in {{RFC9528}}, which uses digital signatures for authentication by both the Initiator and Responder, and also the PSK method in {{I-D.ietf-lake-edhoc-psk}}, can trivally be used with standardized post-quantum algorithms.

+A quantum-resistant signature algorithm, such as ML-DSA {{I-D.ietf-cose-dilithium}}, is a drop-in replacement for classical signature algorithms such as ECDSA.
+For post-quantum secure key exchange, a quantum-resistant Key Encapsulation Mechanism (KEM), such as ML-KEM {{I-D.ietf-jose-pqc-kem}}, can be applied directly to EDHOC, as is detailed in {{KEM}}.

+To enable post-quantum security in EDHOC only requires new cipher suites to be registered, see {{suites-registry}}.

+Methods 1–3 in {{RFC9528}} use a Diffie-Hellman/Non-Interactive Key Exchange (NIKE) based API for authentication.
+As of this writing, no standardized post-quantum algorithms for these methods exist.
+An alternative path to post-quantum EDHOC, not pursued in this document, would be to define new authentication methods based on Key Encapsulation Mechanisms (KEMs).

+## Using KEMs for EDHOC Key Exchange {#KEM}

+Given a quantum-resistant KEM, such as ML-KEM-512, with encapsulation key ek, ciphertext c and shared secret key K (using the notation of {{FIPS203}}).
+EDHOC is applied as follows:

+* The encapsulation key ek is transported in the G_X field.
+* The ciphertext c is is transported in the G_Y field.
+* G_XY is the shared secret key K.

+Relevant security requirements and considerations apply, for example, the Initiator MUST generate a new encapsulation / decapsulation key pair matching the selected cipher suite.
+Conventions for using post-quantum KEMs within COSE are described in {{I-D.ietf-jose-pqc-kem}}.

+Note that this use of KEM applies both to standalone KEM and hybrid KEMs such as, e.g., X-wing {{I-D.connolly-cfrg-xwing-kem}}.

+Compared to elliptic curve algorithms such as ECDHE, ECDSA, and EdDSA, ML-KEM-512 and ML-DSA-44 introduce significantly higher overhead {{FIPS203}}{{FIPS204}}.
+In the future, more efficient post-quantum signature schemes such as FN-DSA and MAYO may be considered, but these are not standardized at the time of this document’s publication.

+Cipher suites using ML-KEM-512 {{I-D.ietf-jose-pqc-kem}} for key exchange and ML-DSA-44 {{I-D.ietf-cose-dilithium}} for digital signatures are specified in {{suites-registry}}.
+As both ML-KEM {{FIPS203}} and ML-DSA {{FIPS204}} internally use SHAKE256, it is natural to also use SHAKE256 for EDHOC's key derivation.
+Further post-quantum cipher suites may be added in the future.

 # Security Considerations

 The cipher suites defined in {{RFC9528}} rely on Elliptic Curve Cryptography (ECC) for key exchange and authentication, which would be broken by a Cryptographically Relevant Quantum Computer (CRQC).
 In contrast, the cipher suites specified in this document use the quantum-resistant algorithms ML-KEM for key exchange and ML-DSA for authentication.
 When used with Method 0 from {{RFC9528}}, where both the Initiator and Responder authenticate using digital signatures, or with the PSK method defined in {{I-D.ietf-lake-edhoc-psk}}, these cipher suites preserve the same security properties even in the presence of a quantum-capable adversary.

+Security considerations of ML-KEM are discussed in {{I-D.fluhrer-cfrg-ml-kem-security-considerations}}.

 # Privacy Considerations